|Posted by Anna Belleforte on November 22, 2018 at 12:25 AM||comments (0)|

 My residency has come to an end.
 The final week was a hard-working one, finishing the third big painting.
 My time here was productive and has given me a renewed sense of direction.
 My visual vocabulary has increased again, and yet also it has narrowed, or perhaps become more definable, or – that which many artists seek – identifiable.
 I remember feeling a bit intimidated by the fact that the others seemed to be professional working artists, but I’ve realized I am their equal.
 We all have our own paths.

 It been a challenge for me to be more active on social media.
 New for me was posting pictures on Instagram (annabelleforte).
-With a new environment and plenty to see every single day, it’s been fun – though I did have to remind myself to post.
+With a new environment and plenty to see every single day, it’s been great – though I did have to remind myself to post.
 Making something that may have grabbed me internally into something external, doesn’t come naturally yet.
 I certainly love that it’s heavily visual.
 Art is a way for me to keep track of what’s important to me, and I can see Instagram becoming an equally handy instrument for that.
-I admit, it’s also great to see hearts from total strangers because one of my images caught their eye.
+I admit, it’s also great to see hearts from total strangers because one of my images appealed to them.
 Hearts and hugs back to everyone!

 |Posted by Anna Belleforte on June 14, 2018 at 4:20 PM||comments (0)|

 Working on a third composition.
-The first monochromatic stage with nothing but tones and shades is always a favourite, to the point where I’m usually hesitant to take the painting further because I like the directness, clarity and light of the image so much.
+The first monochromatic stage with nothing but tones and shades is always a favourite, to the point where I’m often hesitant to take the painting further because I like the directness, clarity and light of the image so much.
 I know this from earlier work, that I have to push through.
-But definitely want to pursue this in a next series, working just with tones, greyscales or maybe two basic colours and their shades.
-In the meantime, I’m hoping to finish this 3rd big painting by the end of the residency.
+But I definitely want to pursue this in a future series, working just with tones, greyscales or maybe two basic colours and their shades.
+In the meantime, I’m hoping to finish this third big painting by the end of the residency.
 The big challenge here is the green and shaded foreground.
-There’s much less structure (predictable architectural lines), and it’s not easy making things look random when every strip of paper is minutely glued in place.
+There’s much less structure (architectural lines you can build on), and it’s not easy making things look random when every strip of paper is minutely glued in place.